jnozzi/cocoadev.com/SiteContent/General/SwitchingMainDisplay.markdown

 Cheers,  Tom

-''Such.... helpful... advice.
-If ever an answer on this wiki deserved a pointer to [[HowToWriteHelpfulAnswers]], this one does.
-If your response does not contribute, then why post it at all?''
+*Such.... helpful... advice.
+If ever an answer on this wiki deserved a pointer to General/HowToWriteHelpfulAnswers, this one does.
+If your response does not contribute, then why post it at all?*

 Be patient.
-If '' is older than about age 14, I shall be most surprised.
-One thing we do know, he discovered Carbon and just had to tell us. [[CocoaDev]] has always had its Joshas.
-Now we have a ''.
+If * is older than about age 14, I shall be most surprised.
+One thing we do know, he discovered Carbon and just had to tell us.
+General/CocoaDev has always had its Joshas.
+Now we have a *.

 ----